mybagman/aws-labs/Host a website on S3.md

 <h1>Host a website on S3</h1>

 <h2>Description</h2>
-In this project, I will demonstrate How to create an S3 Bucket I'm doing this project to learn more about AWS
+In this project, I went back through on my own free teir account and set up a  S3 Bucket.
+I'm doing this project to learn more about AWS and also how to document my projects on github.
 <br />

 <h2>Environments Used </h2>